Ryan-Naidoo-05/Wine-Quality-Analysis/README.md

   - `tidyverse` (ggplot2, dplyr, tidyr) – Data manipulation & visualization
   - `corrplot` – Correlation matrices
   - `rmarkdown` – Dynamic report generation

+## Project Process

+### Preprocessing
+-Loaded relevant libraries and dataset "winequality-red.csv" -Edited the table to add the "is_good" column, which ensures a relevant target variable.
+-Ensured that this mutated column was in a "factor" format for categorical usage.

+### Exploratory Descriptive Analysis

+-Built a bar graph the visualise the number of records for each quality category.